plot-openssl-speed

 “op” TABLE_TYPE

-For Diffie-Hellman key exchange.
+For v0.0.0 and Diffie-Hellman key exchange.
 It graphs the values in the third column.

 Example: